Expressions

 Reference action outputs, webhook payloads, secrets, and more.

-Expressions is how you reference and manipulate data inline in action inputs, run-if conditions, and loop expressions.
+Expressions is how you reference and manipulate data inline in action inputs, run-if conditions, loop expressions, and output schemas.
 Tracecat supports the following expression contexts:

 Prefix | Expression syntax | Description |